lucaspaludo/GearsAposteriori-Sumo-Logic/README.md

 # GearsAposteriori-Fuzzy-Logic
-Controlling the movement of a robot
+This repository presents a way to control the movement of a sumo robot using Fuzzy Logic.